TimG27/newborn-mri-recon/README.md

     a. **Adding phase and converting into 12 coil configuration**:
       - File(s): `preprocessing/adding_phase_and_coil.py`
-      - Description: Every magnitude-only image is randomly matched with a complex-valued MRI image from an external dataset.
+      - Description: Every magnitude-only image is randomly mapped with a complex-valued MRI image from an external dataset.
 After image registration, the phase component is extracted from the complex image and incorporated into the magnitude image, thus transforming it into a complex image.

     b. **Generating 2D MRI slices**:
       - File(s): `preprocessing/slicer.py`